 When they show shots of any of the angels, they rarely blink.
 Nicolas Cage actually practiced not blinking and was able to do it for several minutes by the time the film was done.
 However, once he became human he was able to blink all he wanted.

 When Seth falls to Earth appear pictures from his memory in black and white.
 It is because due his condition of angel, Seth can't see or distinguish the colors.
-It's a nod to Wings of Desire (1987) (1987), where the angels was unable to see in colors.
+It's a nod to Wings of Desire (1987), where the angels too were unable to see in colors.